ExtremeAddons/hdri_maker_docs/docs/installation.rst

 Download the files
 ******************

+**You can download the files wherever you want, but it would be better to create a temporary folder where to put them all**

 In your product page, you can find various files, the main ones for the installation are the following:

 - **hdri_maker_v301##.zip** is the addon for blender, this is the first element to download and install